 And besides, many variables could influence brew strength and heat.
-Did these same folks use the right ground, i.e. a medium grind versus a fine grind and did they have the heater plate set to high or low?
+Did these same folks use the right ground, i.e. a medium grind versus a fine grind, and did they have the heater plate set to high or low?

 Both machines are touted as brewing the coffee fast.
 Although fast is subjective.
 I know that when I am in a rush, like in the morning, things that usually take a few moments seem to take forever.
-I think that the speed of the brew is adequate enough to satisfy most buyers.
+I think that the speed of the brew is adequate to satisfy most buyers.

 However, with dcc-2650, you get a 25% boost in brew speed with the “extreme brew” function (the dcc-2650 has 1425-watts compared to 1050 for dcc-1200).